memespring/wiki-platformland-content/users.md

 Once your common platform or a data register has been adopted, there may be admin users.

-## Citizens / end users of services
+## Citizens/end users of services

-Having said the public are not the primary users, there may be ways that they public use the platform directly.
+Having said the public are not the primary users, there may be ways that the public use the platform directly.

 ## Anti-users and misuse